camilothorne/pytorch_demos/README.md

 ```
 and to run the experiments, type
 ```
-python main.py -e <exp_name> -i <iter> [-s <flag>]
+python main.py -e <exp_name> -i <iter> [-s <flag>] [-w <flag>]
 ```
 `<exp_name>` should be one of `bow_base`, `one_hot_base`, `bow_att` or `one_hot_att` (a string), corresponding
 to the implementations described below. `<iter>` refers to the number of epochs (an integer).
 Lastly,
 if option `-s` is set to (string) `yes`, the models will print feature and/or attention scores (depending on the model trained).
+Finally if `-w` is set to `yes`, the experiments will be logged on the Weights &
+Biases platform.
 For more information type `python main.py -h`.
-Please note that you might need to run a comparatively high number of
-training epochs until training with attention converges.
+Please note that you might need to run a comparatively high number of training epochs until training with attention converges.

 The results of the experiments (learning curves, predictions and F1-scores) will be logged on the `plots_and_stats` folder.
+And the checkpoints will be written to `models`.
+We advice creating a virtual environment (using e.g. Anaconda) before installing the requirements.

+For this demo, we rely on an [eCommerce product classification dataset](https://www.kaggle.com/datasets/carrie1/ecommerce-data), from Kaggle.

 ### Implementations